 Cultural institutions in Croatia are mostly public – they are founded mainly by the state and towns, and more rarely by counties or wealthier municipalities.
+Relevant law for cultural institutions is the Law on Managing Cultural Institutions (NN 96/01; NN 98/19), while the umbrella law also relating to their work is the Law on Institutions (NN 127/19).
+If an institution is founded and managing proscribed by a special law (e.g.Croatian Audiovisual Centre), the Law on Managing Cultural Institutions does not apply to said institution but the relevant founding law.
 The status and number of state-owned institutions has remained almost unchanged throughout the years.
 The legislation in force prescribes that every decision to close an institution must be approved by the Ministry of Culture and Media; a provision to preserve the existing level of cultural infrastructure.
+There is no detailed data that would give us a precise information whether there are many changes in the cultural infrastructure as a result of the COVID-19 pandemic.
+Data in the Table 1 shows us a complex picture of the changes that occurred in the researched period.

-Several private commercial initiatives in the cultural infrastructure can be mentioned.
-The first private museum, Museum Marton, was opened in 2003 in Samobor and the collection was moved to Zagreb in 2011.
-Unfortunately, due to the recession the Museum in Zagreb had to be closed in 2013 and the owner returned the collection to the original location in Samobor.
-The Marton Museum was hosted in the same building as another private initiative – “Museum of Broken Relationships”, a permanent exhibition that opened in October 2010 in Zagreb and received a number of international awards.
+Several private commercial initiatives in the cultural infrastructure can be mentioned such as “Museum of Broken Relationships”, a permanent exhibition that opened in October 2010 in Zagreb and received a number of international awards.
 The latter still functions at the same location.
 Two other private initiatives are Lauba – the House of Contemporary Art and Culture in Zagreb and the Batana Eco Museum in Rovinj.
 An interesting local community initiative was the opening of a museum of local shipbuilding heritage in the municipality of Tisno, in Betina.

 Comments are closed.